webdew-logo-new_v2-1-1

 While qualifying leads, your sales team can be quite tempted to ask every possible question to know more about them.
 However, asking too many questions can make anyone want to click away immediately.

 This landing page of Shopify shows that indeed less is more.
-Instead of scaring people away with a huge form of questions on the landing page, Shopify makes it a cakewalk to get started with a free trial.
+Instead of scaring people away with a huge form of questions on the landing page, Shopify makes it a cakewalk to get started with a Shopify free trial.
 All you need to do is enter your email address, and— voila, it's done.

 If the very thought of cutting down on your form makes you anxious, remember that you will still be able to gather more information from your leads later during the sales process.
 This basic landing page is just a way to get their foot in the door.